twilio-labs/frontline-airtable-serverless-quickstart/README.md

 - 📓 Define message templates in Airtable
 - 🔐 Okta SSO setup script for easy SSO integration

-> :warning: **Not an official Twilio Project**: this software is not owned or maintained by Twilio.
-There is no Twilio support SLA for this integration.

-> :warning: **Scaling limits**: Airtable's API has a maximum throughput of 5 requests per second.
+> **Note**: Airtable's API has a maximum throughput of 5 requests per second.
 This product is not suitable for large teams, see the Integration Limits section for more details.

 ## ▶️ [Video Setup Tutorial](https://www.youtube.com/watch?v=KDrhR1HyrlE)